 Preamble to Track Driving

 Prior to an on-track event, it is recommended that drivers new to Porsches and other capable makes attend a Driver Skills course to learn your car’s dynamics.
 A good method to familiarize yourself to driving on a track is to review videos of other drivers.
 This link will be helpful for the long course at Qlispé Raceway Park: https://youtu.be/tnOrBYgDCNM.

 Novice drivers will run in a separate run group and drive on the track under instruction.
-Instruction is primarily by Lead-Follow techniques described below with in car communication via car FM radios from instructors in lead and trail cars.
-Limited in car personal instruction may be available on a case-by-case basis.
+Instruction can be in car or by Lead-Follow techniques described below.

 Both the driver and passenger must have the same restraint system, and both the driver and the passenger must use the same restraint system.